polykuzin/polykuzin/README.md

 ### Privet!
 My name is Paul 👋

 I’m an iOS developer, blogger and public speaker.
-Currently work as a Middle Software Engineer at Moscow Metro && developing personal projects.
+Currently work as a Middle Software Engineer at Moscow Metro && developing personal projects, such as [Knit it] () or [my Money] ().

 - 😄  Pronouns: he / him
 - 🤓  Learning how to fix bugs fix bugs found by testers (oMg).